Small Northern Irish party plays big role in Brexit talks

 Johnson's Conservative Party does not have a working majority in Parliament.
 As well as getting those 10 votes, DUP support for any Brexit deal would unlock hard-line Brexit supporters within the Conservative Party, many of whom have said they will be influenced by what the Northern Irish party thinks.

 Little wonder then, that the party is being courted intensely by Johnson.
-As things stand, it's not clear whether the party will support any deal that emerges.
+The party said Thursday morning it won't back Johnson's proposed deal.

 WHAT IS THE DUP?